 The Nagasaki alluded to by the Pope and the visit of the covert Christians of Urakami to be discovered by the priest Petitjean at Oura Church are just now starting to be reexamined as a miracle of religious history, and are garnering much attention.

-The Nagasaki Churches and Christian Sites, included on Unesco World Heritage's tentative list of sites, consist of castle ruins and church buildings, for a total of 13 locations.
-The smaller modern day churches as well as the castle ruins, stripped of their stone walls, remind us that without a knowledge of history, we might simply let important things be overlooked.
+The Hidden Christian Sites in the Nagasaki Region, included on Unesco World Heritage's tentative list of sites, consist of castle ruins and church buildings, for a total of twelve locations.
+The smaller modern day churches as well as the castle ruins, whose stone walls have been destroyed along with the buildings leaving nothing to be preserved, remind us that without a knowledge of history, we might simply let important things be overlooked.

 One might say that alongside the adorned churches of Europe and the grand nature of China that comes to mind at the mention of "World Heritage," the Christian sites in Nagasaki pale in comparison.
 However, when one learns the story of how these sites came to be, and how they fell into ruin, we can appreciate their value in a different light.